Confidential — Prepared for Jon Muller — Not for Redistribution

 Why Now

 The emergency vehicle market is at an inflection point.
 Fleet modernization cycles are accelerating.
 Federal investment in first responder equipment is at a 20-year high.
 FEMA alone announced $1 billion in BRIC funding in March 2026 with applications open through July 23.
+Simultaneously, the skilled labor shortage means traditional steel fabricators can’t scale even if they wanted to.
+Their 18–36 month lead times are getting longer, not shorter.
+This is the gap — widening every quarter — that Ascension First Response fills.
+And first-mover advantage in a $52 billion market isn’t something you get to come back for later.

 A Tuesday Morning, 18 Months From Now

 You pull into the facility at 6:45 AM.
 The ShopSabre is already running — your night team finished cutting the HDPE panels for the Austin Fire Department order.
 Twenty-four compartments.
 Delivered in 11 days.
-Their previous vendor quoted them 9 weeks.
+Their previous vendor quoted them 24 months.

 Your phone buzzes.
 It’s the Frisco fire chief — the same one who placed that first order 14 months ago.
 He’s calling to say the city council just approved a fleet-wide retrofit.
 Forty-two trucks.
 That’s 600+ compartments over the next 8 months.
 He’s not taking bids.
 He’s calling you direct because “nobody else can match your speed and quality.”